 What is the role of the triplet states in the formation of different products?

-We will follow the systematic study performed in WP B and start with study of linear PAHs, and continue with the non-linear structures (WP C2).
-In WP B, we studied the fragmentation path of PAHs, and we will also seed the ices with important fragmented PAHs identified in WP B.
+We will follow the systematic study performed in WP B and start with the study of linear PAHs, and will continue with the nonlinear structures (WP C2).
+In WP B, we will study the fragmentation path of PAHs, and we will also seed the ices with important fragmented PAHs identified in WP B.

 This project will benefit from close collaboration with the experimental group of Prof. Micha Asscher at the Hebrew University.
-Asschers’ research group perform experiments on ices of different compositions and has the ability to seed different organic molecules and study the photochemical products.
+Asscher’s research group performs experiments on ices of different compositions and has the ability to seed different organic molecules and to study the photochemical products.
 Close collaboration with an experimental group will allow us to calibrate and further validate the developed force-field models.
-Once the models are calibrated, performing the experiment parallel to the calculations we enable us to further ratify our model and produce a thorough study to the photoreactions.
+Once the models are calibrated, performing the experiment parallel to the calculations will enable us to further verify our model and to produce a thorough study on the photoreactions.

-This WP involves force field parametrization, for which I intend to recruit a postdoctoral fellow with expertise in the field.
-The force field parameters will be published and will serve the astrochemical community for the study of chemical reactions in ice.
+This WP involves force-field parametrization, for which I intend to recruit a postdoctoral fellow with expertise in the field.
+The force-field parameters will be published and will serve the astrochemical community in regard to the study of chemical reactions in ice.

-C1: Force field parametrization
+C1: Force-field parametrization

 In order to correctly describe the ices, we need an accurate parametrization for the force fields; we will build several force fields corresponding to different ice compositions.
-The force field is an empirical model for which we use a simple mathematical form to model interatomic forces by fitting the force field results to quantum mechanical results.
+The force field is an empirical model for which we use a simple mathematical form to model interatomic forces by fitting the force-field results to quantum mechanical results.
 An accurate parametrization is crucial for a reliable description of the effect of the environment.
-This can be obtained by fitting the parameters so that they will reconstruct results of accurate ab-initio calculations modelling the ice environment.
-To model the bulk systems for parametrization purposes, plane-wave DFT which utilizes plane-wave basis sets will be used.
+This can be obtained by fitting the parameters so that they will reconstruct the results of the accurate ab initio calculations modeling the ice environment.
+To model the bulk systems for parametrization purposes, plane-wave DFT that utilizes plane-wave basis sets will be used.
 Plane-wave basis allows for the use of fast Fourier transform algorithms by taking advantage of the periodic structure of the bulk system.
-We will perform these calculations using the VASP code [96] with (projector augmented wave method) PAW [97] pseudopotentials, in which the valence electron wavefunctions are smoothed near the atomic core, reducing significantly computational time.
+We will perform these calculations using VASP code [96] with (projector augmented wave method) PAW [97] pseudopotentials, in which the valence electron wavefunctions are smoothed near the atomic core, reducing computational time significantly.